 (Of course, if you are not handy, this is not wise as it may cost you more to repair what you may damage further).

-37. Swap services.
 If you need a tutor for your child, don’t rush out and hire one.
 Ask a teacher friend or college student first.
 You might be able to offer something in return, such as lawn work.
-Trading services gives you both something you need at absolutely no cost.
+Trading services will give you both something you need at absolutely no cost.

-40. Watch the expiration dates.
-This is a big one for many.
 Watch the expiration dates on the foods you buy and make sure you eat them before they go bad.
-Remember that best if used by does not mean expired, so you don’t need to necessarily toss foods after that date has lapsed.
+Remember that best if used by does not mean expired.
+Don’t toss foods after that date (unless they smell or taste bad).

-41. Skip lunch dates.
-Packing your lunch for work is a huge way to save money.
+Packing your lunch for work is an easy way to save money.
 Limit the lunch out to once a month as a treat for bringing your lunch with you every other day of the week!

-42. Don’t buy prepackaged snacks.
-It can be a convenient to pick up the snacks for the kids in prepackaged bags.
+It can be convenient to pick up the snacks for the kids in prepackaged bags.
 You pay a premium for this.
 Grab a package of the snacks they want and some baggies and package them yourself.
-As an added bonus, you can control the amount of the snack in each baggie.
+As a bonus, you can control the amount of the snack in each baggie.

-43. Keep the change.
-This is a fun one that my husband and I do every single year.
 When we pay for anything with cash (we are a cash budget family, of course), I never pay with change.
 I only hand over bills.
 I then keep every penny and set it aside.
-Each November, our family sits down and rolls up the change.
+Each November, our family sits down and rolls up the coins.
 We then use this to help others during the holidays and to also pay for our gifts for one another.

-44. Don’t rush to the dry cleaner.
-Some clothes must be pressed after you wash them.
+Some clothes get wrinkled after you wash them.
 Invest in an iron and ironing board and iron them yourself!
-This can result in huge savings!
+You can see significant savings if you iron them yourself.

 If your items say dry clean only, you can often hand wash them using mild detergents (or even hand wash settings on your machine).
 Dry them flat once laundered and then iron (as needed).